-A privately owned and operated resort, Al Maya Island is accessible daily by a small boat taking you from the mainland to the island jetty, just 10 minutes away.
-It really is a mini holiday from your holiday!
+A privately owned and operated resort, Al Maya Island is accessible daily by a small boat taking you from the mainland to the island jetty, just 12 minutes away.
+It really is a mini holiday from your holiday in Abu Dhabi!

-The facilities at Al Maya include a soft sandy beach, beach volleyball, a swimming pool (with kids pool!) and jacuzzi, as well as a licensed restaurant and pool bar.
+The facilities at Al Maya include a soft sandy beach, beach volleyball, a swimming pool (with a kids pool!), a jacuzzi, a licensed restaurant, and a pool bar.
 The island is beautifully landscaped, with wild gazelles roaming free around the site.

 Horizon Pool – Al Maya Island

 Facing the open sea and the magnificent Abu Dhabi skyline, the horizon pool is surrounded by shaded sunbeds and private cabanas.
 The area is well spaced out, so unlike some city beach clubs, you’re not sitting on top of one another.

 There is also a jacuzzi and a dedicated kids pool.

 Guests can enjoy poolside dining and cocktails without needing to leave their chairs!

 The exclusive private beach of Al Maya Island & Resort is one of the real draw cards. the waves here are small and tranquil; lounge on one of the sunbeds or enjoy a private cabana.